tresata/hackathonclt/README.md

 ##Machines
-Machines avaliable to work on: slave01.hackathonclt.org slave02.hackathonclt.org slave03.hackathonclt.org
+Machines avaliable to work on:

+slave01.hackathonclt.org

+slave02.hackathonclt.org

+slave03.hackathonclt.org

 slave04.hackathonclt.org

 Please spread yourselvs out across the machines

+NOTE: if you have any dns issues, speak to staff

 ## Getting Started